suffolklibraries/sljekyll/news/_posts/2017-12-29-sporting-memories.md

 date: 2017-12-29
 author: james-powell
 category: news
-excerpt: 'We're teaming up with the Sporting Memories Network to host Sporting Memories reminiscence groups at six of our libraries.'
+excerpt: "We're teaming up with the Sporting Memories Network to host Sporting Memories reminiscence groups at six of our libraries."
 breadcrumb: news
 ---